 kaleo {kal-eh'-o} akin to the base of 2753; to "call" (properly, aloud, but used in a variety of applications, directly or otherwise):--bid, call (forth), (whose, whose sur-name (was (called))."

-It's from a surname shared within common identity by the members of a family.
-Yes, a family name.
+It's from the surname shared with common identity by the members of a family.

-Since 1890, the James Strong concordance has been amended and re-published several times.
-The most recent edition I have was released in 2007.
-It adds a modern explanation of ekklēsia that does not track well with Mr. Strong's original:
+It adds in a modern explanation of ekklēsia that does not track too well with Mr. Strong's original or Israel:

 "in a Christian sense: 1) an assembly of Christians gathered for worship in a religious meeting 2) a company of Christian, or of those who, hoping for eternal salvation through Jesus Christ, observe their own religious rites, hold their own religious meetings, and manage their own affairs, according to regulations prescribed for the body for order's sake 3) those who anywhere, in a city, village, constitute such a company and are united into one body 4) the whole body of Christians scattered throughout the earth 5) the assembly of faithful Christians already dead and received into heaven".

-Why was this changed after Mr. Strong's passing?
+Why was the concordance changed after Mr. Strong's death?

-Perhaps we should notice that what started in 1890 as coming from the surname of "the called out ones" but is now changed by popular doctrine.
-How did it morph from pulpit to the pew into: "religious rites, religious meetings, affairs, regulations prescribed"?
+We have to take notice that what started out in 1890 as coming from the surname of Israel "the called out ones" has been changed by today's church doctrine.
+But how did it morph from pulpit to the pew into: "religious rites, religious meetings, affairs, regulations prescribed" in a Christian sense?

-Here's the paradox.
-You can find religion in the Bible.
+Here's the paradox... you can't find religion in the Bible.

 What's up with that?